 I also believe that every body has resources.
 By learning to (re) connect fully with our bodies, by learning the language of our felt sense, by embodying ourselves fully in the present moment we can begin to tap into our body’s wisdom and find solid ground.
 Therefore, I often integrate somatic elements in my approach especially when dealing with trauma and trauma related disorders.

 I work with women, men and teens and I particularly enjoy empowering women who are struggling with issues such as anxiety and depression, stress, anger management, grief and loss, adjustment / transition issues, women who are coming to terms with traumatic childhoods, or who are facing relationship struggles or illness.
-I work with children who are anxious, have difficulties making friends, lack self-confidence or have behavioral issues at school.
-With children I often include creative and expressive as well as somatic elements in our work.

 I’m very interested in the field of trauma and I closely follow the work of renowned trauma experts Dr. Bessel van der Kolk, and Peter Levine on Somatic Experiencing.
 I also use a body-brain-based relational therapy that was developed by Dr. David Grand to help clients with trauma and trauma based disorders — learn more about Brainspotting here.
 My learning is an ongoing journey which is also required to maintain my certification with the National Board of Certified Counselors in the United States.

-Outside work I enjoy spending time with my husband, our two children, two dogs and friends – the order is interchangeable!
-I enjoy traveling, reading, different dancing disciplines, music, sky and scuba diving, and skiing.
+Outside work I enjoy spending time with my husband, our two children, two dogs & cat and friends – the order is interchangeable!
+I love to dance and enjoy yoga, meditation, traveling, reading, music, sky and scuba diving, and skiing.

 I am certified by the National Board of Certified Counselors in the US, and I am a member of the American Mental Health Counselors Association as well as the Association for Marriage and Family Therapy Malaysia.

 Dutch (native), English (fluent), and working knowledge of Bahasa Indonesia, German, and Mandarin Chinese.

 Click here to return to the Rekindle Clinicians page.